Angel Has Fallen: Reception

 Todd McCarthy of The Hollywood Reporter wrote that the film, "may not be appreciably better than the first two installments ..., but it's actually more fun — first and foremost because of a vastly amusing turn by Nick Nolte as Gerard Butler's eccentric Vietnam vet old coot father."
 Ignatiy Vishnevetsky of The A.V.
 Club gave the film a grade C, and called it a "dramatic improvement" though was critical of the action sequences, saying, "they all fall victim to having too much repetitive editing and not enough kinetic energy, a problem that no amount of onscreen firepower, twisted wreckage, or offbeat overhead camera angles can solve."
 David Ehrlich of IndieWire gave the film a "D+", specifying that "[w]ith Nolte as his bonkers dad, Gerard Butler's mediocre action franchise and his mediocre American accent find a mediocre conclusion."

 Future

-In November 2019, series producer Alan Siegel announced plans for a fourth, fifth and sixth film, as well as local-language TV spin-offs that would tie-in with the theatrical features.
-In November 2020 it was revealed at the American Film Market that a fourth film was in development with Butler returning titled Night Has Fallen.
+In November 2019, series producer Alan Siegel announced plans for the fourth, fifth and sixth films, as well as local-language TV spin-offs that would tie in with the theatrical features.
+In November 2020, it was revealed at the American Film Market that a fourth film titled Night Has Fallen was in development, with Butler returning.